aminnairi/kryptonian/README.md

             rules: []
           }),
           name: Kryptonian.text({
-            message: "Response record should be an array of strings",
+            message: "Response record should have a property name that is a string",
             rules: []
           })
         }